mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 * **Scheduled campaigns** allow for simple ad-hoc batch communications for marketing use cases like promotional offers, engagement campaigns, announcements, legal notices, or policy updates.
 * **API Triggered Campaigns** allow for simple transactional/operational messages with REST APIs (password reset, card abandonment, etc.), where the need may involve personalization using profile attributes and contextual data from payload.-->

-## Prerequisites {#campaign-prerequisites}
+## Before starting {#campaign-prerequisites}

+Check the following prerequisites before starting creating your first campaign in Journey Optimizer:

-Campaign is only available to users with access to a Campaign related **[!UICONTROL Product profile]** such as Campaign administrator, Campaign approver, Campaign manager and/or Campaign viewer.
+1. **You need proper permissions**.
+Campaigns are only available to users with access to a campaign related **[!UICONTROL Product profile]** such as Campaign administrator, Campaign approver, Campaign manager and/or Campaign viewer.
+If you cannot access campaigns, your permissions must be extended.
+If you have access to [Adobe Admin Console](https://adminconsole.adobe.com/){target="_blank"} for your organization, follow the steps below.
+If not, contact your Journey Optimizer Administrator.

++++Learn how to assign campaign permissions

 To assign the corresponding **[!UICONTROL Product profile]** to your users: